 A: State law limits how much an attorney can charge their client for a workers’ compensation case in the state.
 Your attorney will take a contingency fee, meaning they will take a percentage of your final case award at the conclusion of your case.
 The amount they take depends on the total amount recovered on your behalf.

-The attorneys at Helton, Cody & Associates, PLLC, have successfully represented many past clients in Catawba County workers’ compensation claims, and we are ready to put our experience to work for you in your workplace injury case.
+The attorneys at Law Office of Lyndon R. Helton, PLLC, have successfully represented many past clients in Catawba County workers’ compensation claims, and we are ready to put our experience to work for you in your workplace injury case.
 If you are ready to learn how a Newton workers’ compensation attorney can assist you in your recovery, contact us today and schedule a free initial consultation with our team.